wp-plugins/robo-gallery/readme.txt

 In lightbox section of the gallery settings you can find hide title option.
 If you enable it titles of the gallery images in lightbox will be turned off.

+= Is it possible to turn off border of the gallery thumbnails? =

+Yes, in gallery options you can turn on/off border option

 = Which parameters I can change for the gallery thumbnails borders and shadows? =

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status